- Portals

 - Incentive system for maintaining traditional vineyard landscapes and orchards of traditional species

-Regional Secretariat for the Environment and Climate Action promotes training in Paediatric Advanced Life Support
+Regional Secretariat for the Environment and Climate Action celebrates World Wetlands Day

 As nossas ilhas são reconhecidas internacionalmente pelos seus elevados níveis de qualidade ambiental e por um extraordinário património natural, que temos a responsabilidade de proteger e de legar às futuras gerações.